Meena1004/api-ethics-assignment/answers.md

 Direct PII :
   1.full_name        -Direct PII    -Drop          -Name can identify a person and reveals it.
   2.email            -Direct PII    -Drop          -Email can be transparent so drop that.
-  3.date_of_birth    -Indirect PII  -Mask          -When it is combine with other attributes it may reveals the person.
+  3.date_of_birth    -Indirect PII  -Mask          -When it is combine with other attributes it may reveals the person.It can re-identify peoples.
-  4.zip_code         -Indirect PII  -Mask          -It may provide the area of location if it combined with others.
+  4.zip_code         -Indirect PII  -Mask          -It can re-identify peoples.It may provide the area of location if it combined with others.
-  5.job_title        -Indirect PII  -Mask          -We can also categorize because instead of uniques.
+  5.job_title        -Indirect PII  -Category      -We can also categorize because instead of uniques.
-  6.diagnosis_notes  -Indirect PII  -Pseudonymize  -It is a sensitive data so we can hash the values.
+  6.diagnosis_notes  -Sensitive PII -Pseudonymize  -It is a sensitive data so we can hash the values.

   Task 2 — Audit the API Script for Ethical Compliance